-The buoys and navigational markers for the Intracoastal waterway are almost identical to any other used in the United States.
-You can expect to see the triangular red day beacons with even numbers and the square green day beacons marked with odd numbers.
+The buoys and navigational markers for the Intracoastal Waterway are almost identical to any other in the United States.
 The key difference is that ICW passages have reflective yellow squares and yellow triangles added to the markers.
 Pay close attention to these!

 Because the ICW follows the shoreline and intersects several major waterways, the rule “red, right, returning from seaward” can quickly become confusing.
-The colored navigation aids can switch sides in some places and leave you easily confused.
-To keep track of your direction, you need a very good pair of binoculars to spot the small reflective yellow squares and triangles along the ICW.
+The colored navigation aids may switch sides in some places, so, to keep track of your direction, have good pair of binoculars nearby to spot the small reflective yellow squares and triangles along the ICW.

 While the yellow squares are usually found on green buoys and beacons and the yellow triangles are typically found on the red ones, this isn’t always the case.
 The rule to follow when navigating the ICW is as follows: